 Sure, most metal fans might not like Ariana Grande because she plays pop music.
 That’s totally beside the point, however.
 That a terrorist chose a show that would be frequented by teens and tweens, most of them girls, is awful, and the fact that all those killed an injured were just there for a night of music they enjoyed regardless of their political or religious leanings is sad and senseless.
 Think about Blythe’s words before you make a tasteless joke.

-New & Noteworthy is Metal Insider’s weekly column highlighting some of the newest rock and metal releases coming out each week.
-This week will see the final album from Sum 41, the debut of Glyph and a tour EP featuring Puscifer, A Perfect Circle and Primus,...
+March 14, 2025 New & Noteworthy is Metal Insider’s weekly column highlighting some of the newest rock and metal releases coming out each week.
+Amongst the many outstanding works hitting shelves this week are highly-anticipated albums from the likes of Coheed and...